kiliankoe/gptdash/README.md

 Originally built for [Datenspuren 2024](https://www.datenspuren.de/2024/).

-Sorry, the German is currently only in German.
+Sorry, the game is currently only in German.
 PRs welcome 😁

 ## Quick Start